 Trainer Tricia Kennedy is a Karen Pryor Certified Training Parter (KPA-CTP) who is experienced addressing both minor and more serious canine behavioral problems including reactivity and aggression.
+Tricia also has extensive experience in helping dogs who suffer from fear and anxiety, which are unfortunately on the rise today.
 In addition, Tricia helps families start right with new their new puppy and teaches polite manners to adolescent and adult dogs.
 Her goal is to share with people how to communicate with their pup, building a strong relationship through mutual understanding and positive reinforcement.

 Basic Obedience & Polite Manners

 Impulse Control / High Arousal Behavior

 AKC Canine Good Citizen Certified Trainer and Evaluator